 Bank Financing & Securitization

-He recently represented Fannie Mae and Freddie Mac in the purchase by the US Department of Treasury of $13.5 billion of GSE securities backed by a portfolio of bonds (New Issue Bond Program), and bond liquidity and credit enhanced multistate pooled single family and multifamily transactions of $8 billion (Temporary Credit and Liquidity Program), the major successful US initiatives dealing with the prior housing crisis.
+He represented Fannie Mae and Freddie Mac in the purchase by the US Department of Treasury of $13.5 billion of GSE securities backed by a portfolio of bonds (New Issue Bond Program), and bond liquidity and credit enhanced multistate pooled single family and multifamily transactions of $8 billion (Temporary Credit and Liquidity Program), the major successful US initiatives dealing with failed liquidity and lack of long-term financing access in connection with the prior housing crisis.
 For both programs, Les drafted many of the template documents and assisted in overseeing program implementation.
 These transactions involved nearly 100 state and local governmental issuers.

 Les assisted Silverstein Properties in the $1.6 billion financing of 3 World Trade Center involving three (3) separate layers of debt and complicated security provisions, including a partial backstop guarantee from The Port Authority of New York and New Jersey, as well as blending bond and CMBS structuring into one transaction.
 This was the largest unrated tax-exempt transaction (at the time), where he represented large mutual funds, real estate funds, and opportunity funds.
-He had a similar role in the American Dream retail/entertainment project in New Jersey - planned to be one of the largest retail centers in the country.
+He had a similar role in the American Dream retail/entertainment project in New Jersey, one of the largest retail centers in the country.

 He recently closed on a multi-use real estate financing for the National Urban League’s new headquarters and civil rights museum, to be located in Harlem.
 The National Urban League is a civil rights organization dedicated to economic empowerment, equality, and social justice on behalf of African-Americans and other historically underserved communities.